We’ve had so much fun making these spooky spider plants! Aren’t they just perfect for Halloween?

 We went for a black colour scheme, but I bet colourful pipe cleaners and plant pots would look brilliant too.

-I made eight little holes in each plant pot (four on each side) for the legs.
+Start by making eight little holes in each plant pot (four on each side) for the legs.
 One long pipe cleaner makes two spider legs; you simply bend it in half, then poke it through two holes that are next to each other.
 Once it’s through, you can play around with bending it to create feet and knees.

 Here’s how our pots looked once the legs were done.

-We stuck the googly eyes on next – now I know most spiders have eight eyes, but the kids wanted to leave it at two!
+Stick the googly eyes on next – now I know most spiders have eight eyes, but the kids wanted to leave it at two!

 What do you think of our finished spooky spider plants?
 I like the fact that they combine gardening with an easy Halloween craft, and are simple for kids to make and personalise in their own way.
-Will you be making some ready for Halloween?